 The Florida Lottery's very existence and mission is predicated on the public's trust, confidence, and transparency in our operations and activities.
 Therefore, the Lottery continuously strives diligently in our work to ensure fairness in all of our game offerings.

 One of our top priorities is safeguarding the integrity of our games and products.
 The Florida Lottery takes special measures to ensure randomness in all of our game offerings, following strict security guidelines and procedures.
 The publicized odds of winning for any game are reflective of a ratio of probabilities.
 Though they have useful mathematical properties, they cannot guarantee a winning ticket.
-Since all Lottery games are random, there is no specific pattern for winning Scratch-Off or Terminal tickets.
+Since all Lottery games are random, there is no specific pattern for winning Scratch-Off or Draw tickets.
 Each ticket sold has the same chance of being a winner.
 As with all lottery games, there are elements of chance involved with each ticket purchased.
 There is no guarantee that every ticket is a winner, and to make such a guarantee would nullify the very essence of lottery play.
 Every player has the same odds of purchasing a winning ticket.

 Florida Lottery drawings are conducted under strict security guidelines and procedures.
 A Lottery draw manager and an auditor from an independent auditing firm attend and participate in every drawing.
 These two individuals report to the draw studio at least 90 minutes prior to the actual drawing.
-The Lottery draw studio and draw equipment vault are located in the basement of the Lottery headquarters building, which is a secure and limited access facility.
+The Lottery draw studio and draw equipment vault are located in the basement of the Lottery Headquarters building, which is a secure and limited access facility.
 This area is also under 24-hour video surveillance.
 The Lottery draw manager is employed by the Florida Lottery as a special agent and is a certified law enforcement officer.
 The draw manager and auditor complete a detailed checklist that thoroughly scrutinizes all aspects of each drawing.
-Currently, there are three draw machines and six ball sets available for each of the Lottery's five Terminal game drawings.
+Currently, there are three draw machines and six ball sets available for each of the Lottery's five Draw game drawings.
 The machine and ball set to be used for a particular drawing is selected at random just prior to the drawing.
 Ball sets are weighed before and after each drawing to ensure that there's not been any tampering with the ball set and a series of pre-tests are also conducted to ensure the machines are working properly.
 All Florida Lottery drawings are open to the public.

 The Florida Lottery, Division of Security, in cooperation with the Lottery's Office of Inspector General, has developed a Retailer Integrity program that involves Lottery staff visiting and testing Lottery retailers using winning Lottery tickets to ensure the retailers are properly paying prizes to players on winning Lottery tickets and are compliant with Lottery retailer rules and procedures.
 In these "sting" operations, retailers are selected for visits both at random and also based upon complaints from players.
 In rare occasions when tickets were not correctly processed for payment and an attempt was made to steal a player's winnings, store personnel have been arrested and the retailers' contracts have been suspended and/or terminated.